The family signature theorem: Abstract

 \section{Abstract}

 We discuss several versions of the Family Signature Theorem: in rational cohomology using ideas of Meyer, in $KO[\tfrac{1}{2}]$-theory using ideas of Sullivan, and finally in symmetric $L$-theory using ideas of Ranicki.
 Employing recent developments in Grothendieck--Witt theory, we give a quite complete analysis of the resulting invariants.
-As an application we prove that the signature is multiplicative modulo 4 for fibrations of oriented Poincar{\'e} complexes, and discuss the multiplicativity of the de Rham invariant.
+As an application we prove that the signature is multiplicative modulo 4 for fibrations of oriented Poincar{\'e} complexes, generalising a result of Hambleton, Korzeniewski and Ranicki, and discuss the multiplicativity of the de Rham invariant.